karanLokhande29/forcast-sales/README.md

-# 🧠 Sales Forecast Dashboard (Streamlit + fbprophet)
+# 🧠 Sales Forecast Dashboard (Linear Regression)
-A dashboard to forecast factory sales using fbprophet for better compatibility on Streamlit Cloud.
+Streamlit dashboard for factory sales forecasting using Linear Regression.
+Lightweight and compatible with Streamlit Cloud.